United States Electoral College

 In the United States, the Electoral College is the group of presidential electors that is formed every four years for the sole purpose of voting for the president and vice president in the presidential election.
 This process is described in Article Two of the Constitution.
 The number of electors from each state is equal to that state's congressional delegation which is the number of senators (two) plus the number of Representatives for that state.
 Each state appoints electors using legal procedures determined by its legislature.
 Federal office holders, including senators and representatives, cannot be electors.
+Federal agencies provide step-by-step descriptions of how electors are appointed, meet in December, and how Congress counts the electoral votes.
 Additionally, the Twenty-third Amendment granted the federal District of Columbia three electors (bringing the total number from 535 to 538).
 A simple majority of electoral votes (270 or more) is required to elect the president and vice president.
 If no candidate achieves a majority, a contingent election is held by the House of Representatives, to elect the president, and by the Senate, to elect the vice president.

 The states and the District of Columbia hold a statewide or district-wide popular vote on Election Day in November to choose electors based upon how they have pledged to vote for president and vice president, with some state laws prohibiting faithless electors.
-All states except Maine and Nebraska use a party block voting, or general ticket method, to choose their electors, meaning all their electors go to one winning ticket.
+All states except Maine and Nebraska use party block voting, or general ticket method, to choose their electors, meaning all their electors go to one winning ticket.
 Maine and Nebraska choose one elector per congressional district and two electors for the ticket with the highest statewide vote.
 The electors meet and vote in December, and the inaugurations of the president and vice president take place in January.
+Political science research finds that winner-take-all allocation tends to concentrate presidential campaign visits and advertising in a small number of competitive "swing" states, while noncompetitive states receive comparatively less attention.

 The merit of the electoral college system has been a matter of ongoing debate in the United States since its inception at the Constitutional Convention in 1787, becoming more controversial by the latter years of the 19th century, up to the present day.
 More resolutions have been submitted to amend the Electoral College mechanism than any other part of the constitution.
 An amendment that would have abolished the system was approved by the House in 1969, but failed to move past the Senate.